 "Muskegon Proud" - Honoring Muskegon's foundry industry.
 Located in the beer garden at Unruly Brewing.
 Artists: Jay Allen, Nancy Bennett, and Robert Valadez.

 "Muskegon Soars" - Honoring Muskegon County's leadership in technology for the aerospace industry.
 Located northeast wall of Rootdown Yoga and Juices at Western Avenue and Second Street.
 Artists: Jay Allen, Nancy Bennett, and Robert Valadez.

 The Muskegon Heritage Museum is a museum located at 561 West Western Ave in downtown Muskegon.
 The collection includes interesting exhibits, artifacts and photos that tell the history of Muskegon’s industries and businesses.

 You will awe at the full size, working Corliss steam engine and line shaft, the Brunswick pinsetter, and Spring Winding Machine.
 There are over 80 Muskegon companies represented in the exhibits…including the original snowboard, the Snurfer.
 Did you know that was invented in Muskegon?
 (Read more about that HERE) And Raggedy Ann!
 Did you know she was first manufactured here in Muskegon?
 Hours and Information

 Make a Splash at Michigan's Adventure

-Nothing beats family togetherness and nothing says “summer” more than a ride down a giant water slide.
-Labor Day weekend (Friday through Monday) are the final days of the 2021 season for Michigan’s Adventure.
-Please note that admission tickets must be purchased online and cannot be purchased at the park.
+Nothing beats family togetherness, and nothing says "summer" more than a ride down a giant water slide.
+Labor Day weekend (Friday through Monday) are the final days of the regular season for Michigan's Adventure.
+(Check out the new event "Tricks and Treats beginning September 15!) click HERE for tickets and information.